RiskyWhiskey/elefgy/README.md

 # Ethical Coding

-We will never harvest data for profit.
-This project is open source for security and transparency.
-We trust and appreciate our users to help keep the project going through donations.
+In this project the code is open source for integrity, transparency, and security.
+Data is securely held and encrypted in server space.

 # Special Thanks To